 6. Scheduling charts

-Figure out the logistics of what a homeschool day might look like with the layout.
-With this in mind, take notes on how long each lesson should approximately be, which subjects to do daily, and a list of subjects to loop.
+For those of you who are trying to incorporate a daily schedule, there is a page to map the logistics of what a homeschool day might look like.
+On this daily scheduling page you can take notes on how long each lesson should approximately be, which subjects to do daily, and a list of subjects you want to put on a loop.

 This space is available for specific notes on each subject.
 You can record goals for the year, extra reads that you might want to add, or sections you are thinking of skipping.